 These decals should have a little darker print generally.
 I repainted the yellow thin part here and there.
-I leveled the writing brush spots with a sandpaper and sprayed in semi-gloss coating, it seems not so serious problem.
+I leveled the writing brush spots with sandpaper and sprayed in the semi-gloss coating, it seems not so serious problem.

 I have completed the characteristic Stuka anti-tank gun loading which has inverted gull wings and fixed spatted undercarriage.

-However, the heavy weight equipment was the cause of lacking stability, and the steering was quite difficult.
+However, the heavyweight equipment was the cause of lacking stability, and the steering was quite difficult.

 Although it was an old design, Stuka was used until the end of the war, and 6,500 or more were produced in total.